Further Revised- 9/15/15

 Emitter bins used in LED Lights are improving rapidly, although I am sure at some point these will hit the technology ceiling.

-In the mean time, one can be certain of one thing, the best emitters are going to be patented and one is not going to find these in many of the cheapie knock offs.
+In the mean time, one can be certain of one thing, the best emitters are going to be licensed/patented and one is not going to find these in many of the cheapie knock offs.
+Even many of the “better” LEDs may use the newest emitter bins, but these are still “over the counter” emitter bins meant for many uses, not necessarily aquarium lighting and these bins generally aimed at higher CRI rather than the much more important PUR.

 Another issue is that some companies are practicing patent infringement to close this technology gap.
 Purchasing these LED Aquarium Lights is not only a moral decision, but also many of these “stolen technology” LEDs are cheaply made and once these LEDs are legally closed down, the person who did not care about the moral issue, will likely face the problem of a light that fails to work long term with no customer support.
 This will result in these knock off LEDs being useless and not the bargain one might think when purchasing.

-Finally, also realize the most important light measurement is “Useful Light Energy” or PUR and although I recommend the use of PAR Meters as a measurement of any aquarium lighting fixture, in the end this is still not 100% accurate, especially when one compares the best emitter bins to many of the older emitter bins used by the cheaper Chinese or similar LED lights.
+Finally, also realize the most important light measurement is “Useful Light Energy” or PUR and although I recommend the use of PAR Meters as a measurement of any aquarium lighting fixture, in the end this FAR from 100% accurate, especially when one considers the emitter bins used, and useless PUR emitter colors such as green.
 Often the “cheap” LEDs produce considerably more useless green/yellow light and are bottom heavy in the Blue Spectrum.

 For further Aquarium Lighting information, I strongly suggest reading this long, but in depth article: